By MATTHEW LEE, AP Diplomatic Writer

 Mark Lennihan/ASSOCIATED PRESS

-President Donald Trump abruptly fired Former FBI Director James Comey, ousting the nation's top law enforcement official in the midst of an investigation into whether Trump's campaign had ties to Russia's election meddling.
+James Comey: Fired, May 9, 2017.
+President Donald Trump abruptly fired Former FBI Director James Comey, ousting the top law enforcement official in the midst of an investigation into whether the Trump campaign had ties to Russia.

+Walter M. Shaub Jr.: Resigned, July 6, 2017.
 Shaub Jr. was the director of the U.S. Office of Government Ethics.
-He resigned after clashing with the White House over the President's refusal to divest his businesses.
+He resigned after clashing with the White House over the Presidents refusal to divest his businesses.

 J. Scott Applewhite/AP

-White House Press Secretary Spicer resigned after objecting to Trump's appointment of Anthony Scaramucci as communications director.
+Sean Spicer: Resigned, July 21, 2017.
+White House Press Secretary Spicer resigned after objecting to the appointment of Anthony Scaramucci as communications director.

-White House communications director Anthony Scaramucci feuded with Priebus and called him a "f------ paranoid schizophrenic, a paranoiac" in a phone call with a New York reporter.
+Anthony Scaramucci: Resigned, July 31, 2017.
+White House communications director Anthony Scaramucci feuded with Priebus and called him a f------ paranoid schizophrenic, a paranoiac in a phone call with a New York reporter.
 Scaramucci, claimed in a tweet that the profanity-laced phone call that preceded his ouster from the White House was recorded by the reporter without his permission.

 Pablo Martinez Monsivais/AP